sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 Learning abstract algebra represents one of the most significant conceptual transitions in mathematical education, requiring fundamental shifts in how we think about mathematical objects and reasoning.

-## From Concrete to Abstract Thinking
+## From concrete to abstract thinking

 The path through abstract algebra mirrors our broader mathematical development, but in a particularly dramatic way.
 We begin with specific examples—particular groups like $$\mathbb{Z}/n\mathbb{Z}$$ or $$D_4$$, specific rings like $$\mathbb{Z}$$ or $$\mathbb{R}[x]$$, familiar fields like $$\mathbb{Q}$$ or $$\mathbb{R}$$—and gradually recognize the common patterns that unite them.